The Lake Manyara Serena has large public areas with eye catching design!

 Disabled access: On Request

-Laundry facilities: There is a laundry service, costing around £1 per item.
+Laundry facilities: There is a laundry service, currently costing around £1/US$1.50 per item.

-Money: There are no safes in the rooms but guests can use the safe at reception to store any valuables
+Money: There are no safes in the rooms, but guests can store any valuables in the safe behind reception.

-Accepted payment on location: Lake Manyara Serena accepts cash payments in US dollars, Canadian dollars, euros, pounds sterling, Tanzanian shillings and Kenyan shillings.
+Accepted payment on location: Lake Manyara Serena normally accepts cash payments in US dollars, Canadian dollars, euros, British pounds, Tanzanian shillings and Kenyan shillings.
 They also accept Visa, American Express and MasterCard, with no commission charged.
-They also accept Visa, American Express and Mastercard.
-They charge no commission for taking credit cards.